Classic Macaroni Salad Recipe

 Make-Ahead

-Your macaroni salad is likely bland if you didn’t add enough salt to the mix or balance the flavors of the dressing correctly.
+Your macaroni salad is likely bland if you don’t add enough salt to the mix or balance the flavors of the dressing correctly.
 If you find yourself with flavorless macaroni salad, add more of your favorite ingredients and seasonings and keep tweaking it until you’re happy.
+Also, make sure you don’t overcook the pasta.

-If your macaroni salad gets a little dry in storage, you can rehydrate it by adding a bit more dressing.
+If your macaroni salad gets a little dry in storage, you can rehydrate it by adding a bit more dressing or stir in a splash of water or olive oil to rehydrate the noodles.
 This is a common issue, as pasta soaks up moisture when stored in the fridge.

 This is a crowd-pleasing Macaroni Salad and it’s so easy.
 I hope it becomes a new favorite for you.
 If you put something unique into your pasta salad recipe, I’d love to hear about it in the comments.